FaustinCarter/scraps/README.rst

 - ExampleData.zip: A ton of actual superconducting resonator data from a Nb microstrip resonator made at ANL.

+- convert_notebooks.sh: A handy little bash script to turn the Example# notebooks into rst files in the docs folder properly.

 Support
 ------
 Please post any bugs or feature requests here on GitHub.
 Bugs will be squashed ASAP.